scassidy25/getrubix-blogs/lets-set-up-passkeys-the-easy-secure-way.md

 ---
 author: steve@getrubix.com
 date: Tue, 28 Jan 2025 18:15:54 +0000
-description: 'Hey there!
+description: '"Hey there!
 Today, we''re diving into the wonderful world of passkeys.
   Don''t worry, this isn''t rocket science – my mission is to show you how ridiculously easy it is to get passkeys up and running in your tenant.
-Sure, standard MFA is a solid starting point, but let''s'
+Sure, standard MFA is a solid starting point, but let''s"'
 slug: lets-set-up-passkeys-the-easy-secure-way
 thumbnail: https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/thumbnails/lets-set-up-passkeys-the-easy-secure-way_thumbnail.jpg
 title: Lets Set Up Passkeys The Easy Secure Way